-As with all research, formulating questions that need further investigation and being able to identify gaps in the literature must be approached with research.
-Identifying and selecting relevant information sources from which you will find the literature you need will mean looking at books in the library, catalogues, databases and on the Internet.
+As with all research, it is important to formulate questions that need further investigation and identify gaps in the literature that must be researched.
+First you need to identify and select relevant information sources, which will mean looking at books in the library, catalogues, databases and on the Internet.

 Finding the right voice for your literature review is all-important.
 Make your work clear, concise and informative.
 And as ever, always leave your reader with something to dwell upon!

 Need help improving the clarity and readability of your work?
 StyleWriter editing software picks up on all your misspellings, grammar errors and poorly worded sentences.
 You’ll soon be writing with greater professionalism and precision.
 Why not try it today for free?
 Read our StyleWriter review

 Deakin University Library (2001).
 The Literature Review, [Online].
 Available: http://www.deakin.edu.au/library/research/search-and-review-literature.php [Last accessed: 2014, June].